Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Introduction

 An instability towards a rotational symmetry breaking state may result spontaneously from many-body correlations, and examples of the resulting states include recently discovered nematic \cite{Lawler2010,Feldman2016,Bohmer2022,Butler2022} and smectic \cite{Yim2018,Yuan2021,Venkatesan2024} electronic liquid crystals.
 Many-body correlations can be promoted in intrinsic flatband systems or within Landau levels (LLs) \cite{Fradkin1999,Lilly1999,Feldman2016}.
 Valley-polarized LLs can host further unusual phenomena such as intrinsic in-plane electric polarization \cite{Sodemann2017, Randeria2018}.

 Lifting of the valley degeneracy does not necessarily require many-body correlations however, and can also be caused by external perturbations to the single-particle band structure, such as strain \cite{Feldman2016,Huang2023}.
 This can lead to ambiguity in the mechanism underlying an observed symmetry breaking state.
 In the very recent example of a kagom\'{e} lattice superconductor, rotational symmetry breaking that might be attributable to flatband correlations has appeared in some measurements, including scanning tunneling microscopy (STM) measurements \cite{Xiang2021,Nie2022}, but has been absent in others \cite{Liu2023,Frachet2023}, and notably is absent when deliberate steps are taken to eliminate strain \cite{Guo2023}.

-Although residual strain is a ubiquitous feature of STM measurements, there has been very little study of its typical scale and potential impact, which may be especially relevant for measurements of narrow spectroscopic features of current and future interest such as flatbands and Landau levels.
+Although residual strain is a ubiquitous feature of STM and other measurements, there has been very little study of its typical scale and potential impact, which may be especially relevant for measurements of narrow spectroscopic features of current and future interest such as flatbands and Landau levels, and of sensitive correlated order.
+Although there exist methods of characterizing relative variations in highly inhomogeneous strain \cite{Lawler2010}, presently there is no way of directly detecting and quantifying homogeneous or weakly varying strain, unless for very large values of about one percent or more.
 A more in-depth understanding of it will aid efforts to investigate and properly characterize observed symmetry breaking electronic states, and may also help to guide the exploitation of strain to achieve new functionality \cite{Dai2019,Hosoi2024}.

 Here we investigate ZrSiS, a material chiefly known for its Dirac nodal-line band structure \cite{Schoop2016}.
 We focus on its unusual `floating' surface band.
 As first described by Topp \textit{et al.} \cite{Topp2017}, while non-symmorphic symmetry enforces a band degeneracy at the bulk Brillouin zone boundary, this symmetry breaks down at the surface.
 The degeneracy is lifted and a surface band is then allowed to split off, and this creates a highly two-dimensional and fairly simple multi-valley system atop the bulk nodal-line semimetal.